Sunwood-ai-labs/HoldSplitter/docs/README.en.md

 ## 📝 Features

-- Load 3D models of bouldering walls from FBX files
+- Loads 3D models of bouldering walls from FBX files
 - Automatic separation of wall and holds
 - Individualization of separated holds as objects
 - Advanced 3D processing using Blender
 - Output in Blender file (.blend) format
-- Easy import into 3D software such as Unreal Engine 5 (UE5)
+- Easy import into 3D software like Unreal Engine 5 (UE5)

 ## 🛠 Requirements

-- Python 3.10 or later
+- Python 3.10 or higher
-- Blender 4.2 or later
+- Blender 4.2 or higher

 ## 🤝 Contributing

 Contributions to the project are welcome!
-Feel free to participate with bug reports, feature requests, pull requests, etc.
+Feel free to submit bug reports, feature requests, or pull requests.

 ## 📄 License